 While Greenwich may otherwise have been just another area of London where its history and heritage even slightly different, the area is extremely important in helping us to tell the time – but why is this?
 Famous for its maritime history just as much as its time-setting importance, Greenwich is a curious little area that has more to share with you than you might imagine.

-Here’s 14 interesting facts about Greenwich, with everything you need to know – including plenty of titbits you might not know even if you’re from the area!
+Here’s some fun facts about Greenwich, with everything you need to know – including plenty of titbits you might not know even if you’re from the area!

 GMT is seen as the global standard for timekeeping.
 It’s where time tends to sit at ‘zero’ or ‘default’, with zones across the globe either being ahead or behind this curve.
 GMT also refers to London time, and it covers the whole of London, and any countries which are intersected by the meridian heading north and south.